← Back to ArticlesTraining Tips

 What Actually Works

 Forget motivational quotes and "just push through" advice.
-Here's what research and experience show actually creates lasting fitness habits:
+Here is what research and experience show actually creates lasting fitness habits:

 This sounds obvious but people ignore it constantly.
 They pick exercise based on what they think they should do rather than what they might actually enjoy.

-Boxing works for many people who've failed at other activities because it's engaging.
-You're learning something, hitting something, getting coached.
+Boxing works for many people who've failed at other activities because it is engaging.
+You are learning something, hitting something, getting coached.
 Time passes quickly.
-Sessions end before you've realised how much you've been exercising.
+Sessions end before you have realised how much you have been exercising.

 If you actively look forward to training, attendance problems solve themselves.